jaclu/tmux-packet-loss/README.md

 sqlite3 data/packet_loss.sqlite "INSERT INTO t_loss (loss) VALUES (50)"
 ```

-The monitor will be automatically restarted one minute after the last update
+The monitor will be automatically restarted one minute after the last update.

 ## Contributing